carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 **Presentations:** Student presentations of their work

-**Final Public Project:** Final group projects integrating AR and locative media. **These projects will be shared with the public.** Students will present their work to the community and exhibit their projects in conjunction with a local arts and culture organization.
+**Final Public Project:** Final group projects integrating AR and locative media. ⚡️**_These projects will be shared with the public_**⚡️.
+Students will present their work to the community and exhibit their projects in conjunction with a local arts and culture organization.
 The projects will be live and running by the end of the semester.

 ## Required Texts